timborn/SWR-Protector/readme.txt

     Edit / Select All
     Edit / Edit Track and Via Properties
     Action / Set To Specified Values / Track Width / Track: use netclass width
-21. TODO: add a pair of 100 nF caps across LM78L05 +12v/gnd/+5v
+21. DONE: add a pair of 100 nF caps across LM78L05 +12v/gnd/+5v
-22. switched power should be on same side as transceiver
+22. DONE: switched power should be on same side as transceiver
 23: DONE: junction dot got huge when I added wider traces.
     Fix is File / Schematic Setup / Formatting / Junction dot size: smallest
 24. TODO: what is correct placement for barrel jack on edge of board?
 25. TODO: what is correct placement for BNC on edge of board?
-26. TODO: orient toroids (transformers) on edge rather than flat Found this in someone else's design:
+26. DONE: orient toroids (transformers) on edge rather than flat Found this in someone else's design:
     FT37-43
       <footprint>Inductor_THT:L_Toroid_Vertical_L10.0mm_W5.0mm_P5.08mm